The plan is to have only one wedding day and look for a wedding suit or tuxedo once in your life.

 It should be easy to work a navy suit into your color scheme!
 In fact, navy and midnight blue tuxedos are considered the best alternative to black tuxedos for your own wedding.

-The classic color combination with a navy suit or tux is a black bow tie, white dress shirt, and a white pocket square.
+The classic color combination with a navy suit or tux is a black bow tie, a white dress shirt, and a white pocket square.
 It looks perfect every time I see it!

 Blue Wedding Suit